 Description: This course focuses on multiple aspects of drug metabolism.
-Specific content includes instruction on phase 1 and phase 2 drug metabolism.
+Specific content includes instruction on Phase 1 and Phase 2 drug metabolism.
 While the majority of the course will involve examining hepatic drug metabolism and extrahepatic metabolic pathways, drug metabolism in preclinical drug development will also be covered.
-This course will also expose students to the role drug metabolism plays in potentially toxic drug effects and interactions.
+This course will also expose the student to the role drug metabolism plays in potentially toxic drug effects and interactions.